-Your attack power will increase significantly and if you decide on investing in Zeal, your Combat Rating will improve drastically as well.
+Your attack power will increase significantly, and if you decide to invest in Zeal, your Combat Rating will improve drastically as well.
 Try pairing it with Baleful Trinity.
 This will allow you to become an expert Soulfire damage dealer.

 Do let us know whether you were successfully able to create this exceptionally balanced Wizard build using the guidelines illustrated above.
 And don’t forget to change the difficulty setting of Diablo Immortal if things ever get out of hand.
 As always, eXputer wishes you good luck!

 Thanks!
 Do share your feedback with us. ⚡